Chandu4221/flipkart-affiliate-client/README.md

 Usage Examples

 ### Products Feed Listing
-get the Product Feed Of The API
+Get the Product Feed of The API
 ```
 fkClient.getProductsFeedListing().then(function(value){
 	console.log(value);
 });
 ```
 ### Product Feed
-get the Product Feed Of The API
+Get the Product Feed Of The API.

 Takes Url as the parameter obtained from the Products Feed Listing

 ```
 fkClient.getProductsFeed(Url).then(function(value){
 		console.log(value);
 });
 ```

 ### Keyword Search

-Search based on the Keywords
+Search based on the Keywords.

-"doKeywordSearch("category",limit)" takes two parameters
+doKeywordSearch("category",limit) takes two parameters.

-category of the product you are searching for. limit (by default the limt is set to 5)
+category of the product you are searching for. and limit (by default the limt is set to 5)

 ```
 fkClient.doKeywordSearch("mobiles",10).then(function(value){
 		res.send(value);
 });
 ```

 ### Id Search